HarshKapadia2/git_basics/README.md

       - Eg: `git commit -m "Update README.md"`
    - Partially commiting staged changes
       - `git commit -m "Add only_this_file.ext from all staged files" only_this_file.ext`
+   - `git ls-tree --full-tree -r HEAD`
+      - This command shows all files within your git repo that it’s tracking.
+   - To see more information about a specific commit use `git show <commit_SHA1>`
+      - Eg: `git show d8ca511a`
+      - SHA = Secure Hashing Algo.
+A 40 digit hexadecimal number.
+      - Git gives a unique SHA1 to every commit.
+      - Use `git log` to get the SHA1 of the required commit.
+      - All 40 characters are NOT needed for this command.
+The first 7 to 8 characters of the SHA1 will do.

 - `git stash`
    - Saving changes temporarily.